Berg0162/Simcline-V2/docs/LILYGO ESP32S3 T-Display.md

 Unfortunately the LilyGo board does <b>NOT fit the original components box</b>, so that needs extra attention in the near future.
 Technically there is no reason sofar not to like this board!!!

 ## Arduino IDE 2.2
 The present code is developed on Arduino IDE 2.2.
-Notice that you will need an Arduino IDE that is tailored for this specific <b>ESP32S3</b> processor!<br>
+Notice that you will need an Arduino IDE that is tailored for this specific <b>ESP32S3</b> processor!
+Please follow the installation instructions for the [ESP32S3 T-display](https://github.com/Xinyuan-LilyGO/T-Display-S3)<br>

 ## Before you start
-Please follow the installation instructions for the [ESP32S3 T-display](https://github.com/Xinyuan-LilyGO/T-Display-S3)<br>
 If you select in the menu bar of Arduino IDE 2.2 <b>Tools</b>, the settings for the <b>ESP32S3</b> processor and the project are the following:
 <p align=center>
 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/LilyGO_ESP32S3_Tools_Settings.png" width="350" height="400" alt="S3-Switch">